Investors Stay Cautious on Banks as Earnings Season Nears | MarketScreener

 By Amrith Ramkumar

-Bank stocks are suffering their worst week in six months, the latest sign that investors remain cautious on the financial sector even as the U.S. economy grows at the fastest pace in years.
+Bank stocks just suffered their worst week in six months, the latest sign that investors remain cautious on the financial sector even as the U.S. economy grows at the fastest pace in years.

-The S&P 500 financials sector has fallen 3% this week, on pace for its worst period since March 23, to trim all of its 2018 gains.
-The decline comes after the group hit a six-month high last week.
-The more narrow KBW Bank index of 24 bank stocks has also struggled, lagging behind as the broader stock market has hit fresh records.
+The S&P 500 financials sector fell 4% in the past week, its worst period since March 23, to trim all of its 2018 gains.
+The decline comes after the group hit a six-month high Sept.
+20. The more narrow KBW Bank index of 24 bank stocks has also struggled, lagging behind as the broader stock market has hit fresh records.

 The underperformance of financial stocks after the group rose 20% in 2016 and 2017 shows that investor worries about the global economy continue to hang over the latest leg of the bull market, analysts say.

 With the Federal Reserve steadily raising short-term interest rates, a flattening yield curve -- the gap between yields on short- and long-term Treasurys -- is still depressing bank shares.
-Some analysts expect a flatter curve to continue hurting financials, which borrow money short-term and lend it out at longer maturities, even if the group posts stronger-than-expected earnings when reporting season kicks off in earnest in two weeks.
+Some analysts expect a flatter curve to continue hurting financials, which borrow money short-term and lend it out at longer maturities, even if the group posts stronger-than-expected earnings when reporting season kicks off in earnest on Oct.
+12.

 Bank stocks slumped along with the 10-year U.S. Treasury yield late in Wednesday's session after the Federal Reserve raised interest rates and stuck with projections for more gradual increases ahead.
 The declines rippled through the broader stock market, pushing the S&P 500 into the red for a fourth straight session of declines.